 Uusitupa M, Tuomilehto J, Puska P. Are we really active in the prevention of obesity and type 2 diabetes at the community level?
 Nutr Metab Cardiovasc Dis.
 2011:21;380–389.
 Article Summary on PubMed.

 Coppieters MW, Butler DS.
 Do “sliders” slide and “tensioners” tension: an analysis of neurodynamic techniques and considerations regarding their application.
 Man Ther.
 2008;13(3);213–221.
 Article Summary on PubMed.

 * PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.

-Revised by Stephen Carp PT, PhD, a board-certified geriatric specialist.
-Authored by Joseph Brence, PT, DPT.
-He is a certified orthopedic manual therapist and a Fellow of the American Academy of Orthopedic Manual Physical Therapists.
-Reviewed by the MoveForwardPT.com editorial board.
+Revised by Stephen Carp PT, PhD, board-certified geriatric specialist.
+Authored by Joseph Brence, PT, DPT, certified orthopedic manual therapist and a Fellow of the American Academy of Orthopedic Manual Physical Therapists.
+Reviewed by the editorial board.